 Maintaining customer relationships

 It always feels good when you have a happy customer once your project is complete.
 But shaking hands and saying goodbye to that happy client shouldn’t be your last interaction with them.
 A few weeks or months down the road, you can send them a follow-up email asking how everything is going and if they’re still satisfied with the results.
+You can even ask them to leave you a good review on your website or social media page.

 Keeping in touch with happy customers means that they won’t forget about you when their friend is looking to re-design their home.
 And they certainly won’t forget you when they have other projects of their own.
 We’re not saying you should stalk your clients, but a follow-up email or a greeting card during the holidays might just do the trick.